LazyBun/owasp-top10-security/PITCHME.md

 - Insufficient logging and monitoring |
 - Ineffective incident response |

 Note:
+- Obviously the cause of insufficient logging is insufficient logging,
+- But ineffective response to incidents included in this point as well
-allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.
+- Those flaws allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.

 +++